What is a…

 In ancient Rome, the census was “a registration of the population and their property that was used for assessing taxes.”

-There are six biblical instances of a census of the Israelite people having been taken.
+There are 6 biblical instances of a census of the Israelite people having been made.

-In the fourth month after the Exodus, when the people were encamped at Sinai.
-The number of men from 20 years and upward was then 603,550 (Exodus 38:26).
+In the 4th month after the Exodus, when the people were encamped at Sinai.
+The number of men aged 20 years and up was then 603,550 (Exodus 38:26).

-Another census was made just before the entrance into Canaan, when the number was found to be 601,730, showing thus a small decrease (Numbers 26:51).
+Another census was made just before the Israelite's entrance into the land of Canaan, when the number was found to be 601,730, showing thus a small decrease (Numbers 26:51).

 The next census was in the time of King David, when the number, exclusive of the tribes of Levi and Benjamin, was found to be 1,300,000 (2 Samuel 24:9; 1 Chronicles 21:5).